MechanicalRock/ros-github-actions-tutorial/README.md

-# Running ROS simulation in GitHub Actions
+# Creating a robotics simulation pipeline with GitHub Actions and ROS

-Source code for the blog post with the same name.
+This repository contains the source code and content for the [GitHub Actions and ROS tutorial](tutorial.md).

 ## Design